JakhmolaAkshat/codealpha_tasks/Project1.md

 # codealpha_tasks

-# 🛡️ Network Sniffer & Phishing Awareness Training

-This repository contains a **Network Sniffer** built in Python that captures and analyzes network traffic, along with a **Phishing Awareness Training** presentation to educate users on recognizing phishing attacks.

----

 ## 📌 Project 1: Network Sniffer
 ### **🔍 About**
 The **Network Sniffer** captures network packets and analyzes their headers to extract useful information like source & destination IP addresses, and protocols.